BULLYING SPURS TEEN INTO PAGEANTRY AND GOOD WORKS

 It was not long ago that the spunky young lady felt out of sorts at the hands of school bullies.

 “I had become a target and although I initially tried to ignore it, it impacted me negatively.
 I was extremely self aware at school.
-My self confidence was eroded as other kids especially boys would tease me citing how my teeth were so big.
+My self confidence was eroded as other kids especially boys would tease me citing how my teeth were so big, I always wanted to get a Dental work done because of this.
 I became the subject of their ridicule and it hurt.
 Although a bright student, Motlhabane admits to being self conscious from the bullying.
 “It made it hard to enjoy going to school and being myself.”

 Luckily Motlhabane confided in her mother who then suggested the stage.